readthedocs/readthedocs.org/docs/user/connected-accounts.rst

 .. tip::

    A single Read the Docs account can connect to many different Git providers.
-   This means that you can gather all your documentation projects under the same roof.
+   This allows you to have a single login for all your various identities.

 Permissions for connected accounts